mShuntov/Project-Globular-Cluster-Evolution/README.md

 After this we can build the animation of the evolution on the HR for the whole cluster.

 2) We need to build the plot with the spatial distribution of stars within the globular cluster.
+  - we need to figure out how to do the colors.

 **********************************************************************************************************************